-- Mix the lemon juice with a bit of honey, yogurt or egg white to help cure the acne while protecting your skin.
-If you go this route, mix the lemon juice - about half a lemon should do - with a spoonful of egg white or honey and apply as a mask for 20 to 30 minutes.
+Mix lemon juice with egg white to help cure acne and protect your skin.
+If you go this route, mix the lemon juice - about half a lemon should do - with a spoonful of egg white and apply as a mask for 20 to 30 minutes.
 This DIY Lemon and Egg White Mask for Acne video will show you how to whip up something that tones and tightens the skin, shrinks pores, and helps control breakouts.

 How Lemons Help Pimples

-Problems with Acidic Juice
+Problems with Using an Acidic Juice

 The Real Lemon